| << Click to Display Table of Contents >> Navigation: Initiatives > Develop > Module Level |

 •Expand up to three levels of sub-folders at a time.
 Selecting the module level and then Expand opens the tree down to the EO level, including the Overview and Summary folders.

-•View the Design Considerations at every level that gather information about the table of contents item to help with the development of the learning event.
+•View/Edit the Design Considerations at every level that gather information about the table of contents item to help with the development of the learning event.